sitan-uca/sitan-mobile-app/README.md

 # Sitan Mobile App

-This repository is the home of Sitan Mobile App, an open source mobile agent initialy forked from [Aries MobileAgent Xamarin]() which is a monbile agent for achieving self sovereign identity (SSI).
+This repository is the home of Sitan Mobile App, an open source mobile agent initialy forked from [Aries MobileAgent Xamarin](https://github.com/hyperledger/aries-mobileagent-xamarin) which is a monbile agent for achieving self sovereign identity (SSI) from the Hyperledger Project.

 ## ToDo Complete the readme